kisublee/Nasagram/README.md

 [Nasagram](https://priceless-dubinsky-f10980.netlify.app/#/)

-**Shopify** is extending our mission to Make Commerce Better for Everyone to include the whole entire universe.
+**Kimazon** is extending our mission to Make Commerce Better for Everyone to include the whole entire universe.

 ---